ava-share/GPS_Lidar_Mapper/README.md

 6. The .pcd can now be used

 # TO DO
-1. change code to automatically replace the "insert_num_points" with the number of points on exit
+1. DONE - change code to automatically replace the "insert_num_points" with the number of points on exit
 2. Make this a ROS node and allow for parameters to be passed (so changing topic names etc. is easier)
 3. name pcds based on timestamp rather than always name it test1.pcd